In Keenetic routers, it is possible to set up an L2TP over IPSec VPN server (L2TP/IPSec) to access home network resources.

-In such tunnel you can absolutely not worry about confidentiality of IP-telephony or video surveillance streams.
+In such a tunnel, you can absolutely not worry about the confidentiality of IP telephony or video surveillance streams.
 L2TP/IPSec provides completely secure access to your home network from a smartphone, tablet or computer with minimal configuration: Android, iOS and Windows have a convenient built-in client for this type of VPN.
 In addition, many Keenetic models offer hardware acceleration of data transfer over L2TP over IPsec.

 NOTE: Important!
-The Keenetic router, where the IPsec VPN server will run, must be connected to the Internet with a global IP address, and when using the KeenDNS domain name, it must be configured in Direct Access mode.
+A Keenetic device that hosts the IPsec VPN server must be connected to the Internet with a global (public) IP address, and if using the KeenDNS domain name, it must be configured in the Direct Access mode.
 If any of these conditions are not met, it will not be possible to connect to such a server from the Internet.

-To configure the server, it is necessary to install a component of the system 'L2TP/IPsec VPN server'.
-You can do this on the 'General system settings' page in the 'Updates and component options' section by clicking on 'Component options'.
+To set up the server, it is necessary to install the system component 'L2TP/IPsec VPN server'.
+You can do it on the 'General system settings' page in the 'Updates and component options' section by clicking on the 'Component options'.

 Then go to the 'Applications' page.
 Here you will see the 'L2TP/IPsec VPN server' panel.
 Click the 'L2TP/IPsec VPN server' link.